AaronBray/AaronBray.github.io/_posts/2025-10-01-Anonymous.md

 <br>

 {% highlight bash %}
-How many ports are open?
+"How many ports are open?
 What service is running on port 21?
 What service is running on ports 139 and 445?
-21?
+21?"
 {% endhighlight bash %}
 <br>
 <br>